devsyrem/Solana-Forensic-Toolkit/README.md

 ### Annotations and Comments

-SolFlow allows users to add annotations to different elements:
+Solana Forensic Toolkit allows users to add annotations to different elements:

 1. **Visualization Annotations**: General notes about the entire visualization
 2. **Wallet Annotations**: Notes attached to specific wallet nodes